 EU-Turkey border getting back to normal, for now

-Far fewer people have been trying to cross the Greek border than in the past few weeks - but Turkey says migrants are still welcome to have a go.
+Far fewer people have been trying to cross the Greek border than in the past two weeks - but Turkey says migrants are still welcome to have a go.

 "The last few days, the situation at the borders was very stable.
 We had very few attempts from migrants to enter," a Greek foreign ministry spokesman told EUobserver on Monday (16 March).